Single mothers often require emergency financial assistance when dealing with a crisis, such as extra expenses or lost income.

 Emergency loans can raise cash quickly and affordably for solo parents with solid borrowing credentials: sufficient earnings, verifiable employment, and a credit score above 670.

 Emergency grants for single mothers are another avenue women frequently explore to raise cash quickly.
-Unlike loans, you do not have to repay the funding – so they are the most sought-after alternative.
+Unlike loans, you do not have to repay the funding – they are the most sought-after alternative.

-However, temper your expectations about finding a single resource that will solve all your problems immediately.
+However, temper your expectations about finding a resource that will solve all your problems immediately.
 You may have to apply in many places and stretch a grant’s definition to get the needed financial help.

 Apply for immediate help through the designated TANF agency in your state.